datacarpentry/sql-socialsci/episodes/08-sqlite-command-line.md

 So far we have used the shell in much the same way as we might have used the DB Browser application.
 We run the program, connect to a database, run a query and save the output.
-Because the shell will accept any valid SQL statements as well as have numerous 'dot' commands of it own to configure how it works it could be considered as powerful as the DB Browser application.
+Because the shell will accept any valid SQL statements as well as have numerous 'dot' commands of its own to configure how it works it could be considered as powerful as the DB Browser application.
 You could use it as a replacement in most cases.